 In this lesson on vectors, we'll learn more about about column vectors and their associated operations to help us understand certain properties of linear systems.
 You'll start by building some geometric intuition of vectors (generally, the word vector refers to the column vector).

-Then, we'll end this mission by justifying the approach we used in the last mission to solve the linear system by connecting a few key ideas from matrices and vectors.
+Then, we'll end this lesson by justifying the approach we used in the last lesson to solve the linear system by connecting a few key ideas from matrices and vectors.

 As you work through each concept, you’ll get to apply what you’ve learned from within your browser so that there's no need to use your own machine to do the exercises.
 The Python environment inside of this course includes answer checking so you can ensure that you've fully mastered each concept before learning the next concept.